-Today, baby wipes.
-How much can you save if you make safe, non-toxic baby wipes vs. buying disposable baby wipes?
-Let’s find out.
+Can you save $50,000 just by going green?
+Maybe, if you make many green changes.
+Today, let’s see how much money you can save if you make safe, non-toxic baby wipes vs. buying disposable baby wipes.

 First of all, we’re just going to look at 2.5 years not 5.
 On average, folks like to assume that babies are out of diapers by two and a half years (many aren’t) but for the sake of this post, we’ll say 2.5 sounds fine.

 The average newborn can speed through 12 diapers a day.
 Older babies and toddlers typically use about 6-10 diapers a day.
 If your baby is out of diapers entirely by the time she’s two and a half years old that’s still about 7,500-8,000 diaper changes over those 2.5 years.

 If we’re being VERY prudent, the typical diaper change requires two cloth baby wipes or two or three disposable wipes.
 I’ve used both reusable and disposable wipes and for large messes, you can end up using a ton of disposable wipes.
 BUT we’ll say oh, two wipes per change.

 So, 7,500-8,000 times two wipes per change is about 15,500 disposable wipes in 2.5 years.
 Imagine that pile!

 How many cloth baby wipes will you need?